Arithmetic group: History

 One of the origins of the mathematical theory of arithmetic groups is algebraic number theory.
 The classical reduction theory of quadratic and Hermitian forms by Charles Hermite, Hermann Minkowski and others can be seen as computing fundamental domains for the action of certain arithmetic groups on the relevant symmetric spaces.
-The topic was related to Minkowski's geometry of numbers and the early development of the study of arithmetic invariant of number fields such as the discriminant.
+The topic was related to Minkowski's geometry of numbers and the early development of the study of arithmetic invariants of number fields such as the discriminant.
 Arithmetic groups can be thought of as a vast generalisation of the unit groups of number fields to a noncommutative setting.

 The same groups also appeared in analytic number theory as the study of classical modular forms and their generalisations developed.
 Of course the two topics were related, as can be seen for example in Langlands' computation of the volume of certain fundamental domains using analytic methods.
 This classical theory culminated with the work of Siegel, who showed the finiteness of the volume of a fundamental domain in many cases.

 For the modern theory to begin foundational work was needed, and was provided by the work of Armand Borel, André Weil, Jacques Tits and others on algebraic groups.
 Shortly afterwards the finiteness of covolume was proven in full generality by Borel and Harish-Chandra.
 Meanwhile, there was progress on the general theory of lattices in Lie groups by Atle Selberg, Grigori Margulis, David Kazhdan, M. S. Raghunathan and others.
 The state of the art after this period was essentially fixed in Raghunathan's treatise, published in 1972.

 In the seventies Margulis revolutionised the topic by proving that in "most" cases the arithmetic constructions account for all lattices in a given Lie group.
-Some limited results in this direction had been obtained earlier by Selberg, but Margulis' methods (the use of ergodic-theoretical tools for actions on homogeneous spaces) were completely new in this context and were to be extremely influential on later developments, effectively renewing the old subject of geometry of numbers and allowing Margulis himself to prove the Oppenheim conjecture; stronger results (Ratner's theorems) were later obtained by Marina Ratner.
+Some limited results in this direction had been obtained earlier by Selberg, but Margulis's methods (the use of ergodic-theoretical tools for actions on homogeneous spaces) were completely new in this context and were to be extremely influential on later developments, effectively renewing the old subject of geometry of numbers and allowing Margulis himself to prove the Oppenheim conjecture; stronger results (Ratner's theorems) were later obtained by Marina Ratner.

 In another direction the classical topic of modular forms has blossomed into the modern theory of automorphic forms.
 The driving force behind this effort is mainly the Langlands program initiated by Robert Langlands.
-One of the main tool used there is the trace formula originating in Selberg's work and developed in the most general setting by James Arthur.
+One of the main tools used there is the trace formula originating in Selberg's work and developed in the most general setting by James Arthur.

 Finally arithmetic groups are often used to construct interesting examples of locally symmetric Riemannian manifolds.
 A particularly active research topic has been arithmetic hyperbolic 3-manifolds, which as William Thurston wrote, "...often seem to have special beauty."